Frequently Asked Questions (FAQ)

 All IPUMS Higher Ed datasets include a weight variable.
 Each individual has a weight that ranges from 1 to 13,508.49, which adjusts for the frequency at which individuals with characteristics matching the respondent occur in the actual target population.
 Most statistical programs have functions to automatically use weights to adjust statistical analyses.

-The weight variable WTSURVY should be used for full survey samples, that is, the original SDR survey samples as opposed to the pooled SESTAT samples.
+The weight variable WTSURVY should be used for full survey samples, that is, non-SESTAT files.
 The appropriate variable for analyzing SESTAT files is WEIGHT.
 Because it is possible for the same individual to be in the target population for more than one NSF survey, the NSF adjusts WTSURVY of each survey for use when they are combined into a SESTAT file.
 For more information about survey designs and the file structure of SESTAT, see our User Note on survey design.

 What does "universe" mean in the variable descriptions? [top]

 The universe is the population that is given an opportunity to answer a particular survey question, or that has a valid value for a variable.
 The population is determined by individual characteristics or particular responses to previous questions.
 For example, children are not usually asked employment questions, and men and children are not asked fertility questions.
 Cases that are outside of the universe for a variable are labeled "Logical Skip" on the codes page.
 Differences in a variable's universe across samples are a common data comparability issue.
 The label "Logical skip" is comparable to "NIU" in other IPUMS data projects.

 All IPUMS data are delivered through our data extraction system.
 Users select the variables and samples they are interested in, and the system creates a custom-made extract containing only this information.
 To start, users can reference our instructions for the data extraction system and instructions for opening an IPUMS extract on your computer.